ResponsibleTechWork/RespTechWork-website/_tools/pledge-works.md

 1. **Write pledges in context**: writing initial pledges should be a cross-functional team activity during which the team combines diverse perspectives with other project requirements (see the [Responsible project kickoff](#responsible-project-kickoff) section above for details) and defines the scope of work.
 Writing pledges helps the team reach a consensus of what responsibility looks like within the context of a specific project, epic, or sprint.

-For example, we agreed that protecting user privacy is important to our company, what do we pledge to _do_ to ensure privacy protection on the new website we're developing?
+For example, if we agreed that protecting user privacy is important to our company, what do we pledge to _do_ to ensure privacy protection on the new website we're developing?
 {: .example}

 2. **Seek better outcomes**: once you have clarity on shared values and make pledges visible in your existing tools (e.g., product roadmap, sprint backlog), you can start using context- and role-based pledges to consistently challenge default outcomes.
 Your pledges become ethical requirements in decision-making and can be used to challenge user stories or tasks that break pledges or to celebrate user stories or tasks that uphold pledges.
 Taking individual responsibility for speaking up, regardless of job title, is key in this part and helps your team members train their responsibility muscles.